 - Top KPIs: ROAS, CPA/CPL, CTR.

 In-app advertising is the practice of displaying ads within specific apps on a mobile device.
-Consumers are using mobile apps more than ever; as of April 2023, smartphone users in the US spent over 4 hours daily in mobile apps, a 5% increase from 2022.
-(Source: Statista/data.ai)
+Consumers are using mobile apps more than ever; as of June 2024 smartphone users spent nearly four hours per day in mobile apps, a 3% increase from 2023.

 Brands and advertisers have plenty of options for in-app advertising.
 Innovative ad formats like interstitial, rewarded, and playable ads can blend seamlessly into an app’s design, delivering a more natural and engaging user experience.